Mar 11th - Eulogius of Cordoba

-And that is true to a point, at least about people doing good amidst the sin and evil.
+And that is true to a point, at least about people doing good amidst the sin and evil but for true good and not with blinders.
 Often, during the excesses and evil done by temporally powerful people and mobs, the everyday lives of everyday people are filled with kindness and love.
 But it is also a false story we can tell ourselves to justify the evil that we and others do.

 We know of neighborhoods where different cultures, beliefs, and races live in day-to-day harmony until that moment when war and hate invade to tear them apart.
 Some get swept up in the rhetoric, others try to live their humanity.